tridactyl/tridactyl/src/static/clippy/tutor.md

 ## Normal mode

 The tutorial for normal mode starts on the [next page](./normal_mode.html).
-You could try following the link by using hint mode: press `f` and then type the characters that appear above the link.
+You could try following the link by using hint mode: press `f` (if there is only a single link on the screen, it will be followed; otherwise type the characters that appear above the desired link).